-Best Events in Wales
+Best events in Wales

-Wales has a number of unique, often quirky annual events that you may enjoy visiting during your stay in a Wales holiday home.
+Wales has a number of unique, often quirky annual events that you may enjoy visiting during your stay in a Wales holiday letting.
 The Dylan Thomas Festival takes place in the Dylan Thomas Centre each October and November and hosts events related to the famous Welsh poet.

 In March, celebrate the Welsh patron saint on St. David’s Day.
 Don your Welsh flag and enjoy the day with the locals to commemorate all that is great about Wales.
 In June, listen to the world’s best classical singers as they try to win the prestigious Cardiff Singer of the Year competition.
-Note that this event takes place every two years.
+Note that this event takes place only every two years.
 At Christmas, towns and cities across the country are transformed into winter wonderlands, with ice-rinks and fairs.

-Self-catering in your Wales Holiday Home
+Self-catering in your Wales holiday home

 Booking a fully-equipped Wales holiday letting allows you to explore the best of Wales while also having your own cosy space to relax in.
 If you’re near a big city such as Cardiff and Swansea, then you’ll have many options for buying food.
 Those in more rural areas will have the pleasure of buying groceries in quaint, traditional stores as well as larger supermarkets in nearby towns.
-What better way to round-off an exciting day of exploring, then by sharing a hearty meal with your loved ones and planning the next day's adventure?
+What better way to round-off an exciting day of exploring, then by sharing a hearty meal with your loved ones in your cosy cottage, and planning the next day's adventure?